PSLeon24/Anti-StableDiffusion/README.md

 ### Environment Setup

-Pretrained checkpoints of different Stable Diffusion versions can be downloaded from provided links in the table below:
+Pretrained checkpoints of different Stable Diffusion versions can be downloaded from the provided links in the table below:
 |Version|Link|
 |:--:|:--:|
 |2.1|<a href="https://huggingface.co/stabilityai/stable-diffusion-2-1-base">stable-diffusion-2-1-base</a>|